wallabyway/pdf-imageviewer/README.md

 At the top of the pyramid, level 0, a single tile, it shows a blurry, low-resolution, version of the map-of-the-world image.

-Like the terrain map example:
+Like the terrain map example (left image):

 ![](https://wallabyway.github.io/pdf-imageviewer/topo/9/0-0.png)

-The next level down, level 1, the map-of-the-world is split into four tiles and the resolution is higher, less blurry.

 ![](https://wallabyway.github.io/pdf-imageviewer/topo/10/0-0.png)
 ![](https://wallabyway.github.io/pdf-imageviewer/topo/12/2-0.png)

+The next level down, level 1 (middle image), the map-of-the-world is split into four tiles and the resolution is higher, less blurry.

-Similarly level 2, we now have 16 tiles.
+Similarly level 2 (right image), we now have 16 tiles.
 Sharper, more detail.